We may receive compensation when you click on links to products from our partners.

-Let’s face it, job search can take a really long time.
+Let’s face it, a job search can take a really long time.
 Looking for work is generally a frustrating experience, and after filling out multiple job applications and putting together who knows how many cover letters, it can feel like you’re just hitting a dead end.
 While this is a completely normal experience for any job seeker, there are ways to make the process a little less grueling by doing what you can to speed it up.

 To really help move the process along, or at least help increase your chances of getting called back for an interview, it helps to modify your resume to fit each individual line of business you apply for.
-This means to specify your objective, as well as your relevant skills, to better suit each company; a well-crafted resume that shows you know what the industry is looking for is much more likely to stand out than a generic one designed to fit multiple positions.When looking for work, avoid putting all your eggs in one basket, and instead, seek employment in every direction.
+This means specifying your objective, as well as your relevant skills, to better suit each company; a well-crafted resume that shows you know what the industry is looking for is much more likely to stand out than a generic one designed to fit multiple positions.When looking for work, avoid putting all your eggs in one basket, and instead, seek employment in every direction.
 Job websites such as Monster or ZipRecruiter are a great place to start, but make sure you’re looking in other locations as wellClick To Tweet

 Look for Jobs in More than One Place

 When looking for work, avoid putting all your eggs in one basket, and instead, seek employment in every direction.
 Job websites such as Monster or ZipRecruiter are a great place to start, but make sure you’re looking in other locations as well; your college career center, company career sites, your network, and even “Now Hiring” business signs are other places that showcase many community job openings, and you’re guaranteed to land a job faster if you utilize all the available resources.

 Weed out the Junk